A minimalist two-level foundation for constructive mathematics: The quotient model

 Categorically speaking, we can see that an extensional dependent collection is given by a functor from a suitable groupoid category to { \cq.} Indeed, for any extensional type { $(A,=_A)$} we can define the category { ${\cal G}(\, (A,=_A)\, )$} as follows: its objects are the elements of $A$ (with their definitional equality as equality) and for { $a_1,a_2\in A$} then { $a_1\leq a_2$} holds if and only if we can derive { $p\in a_1=_A a_2$} in \mtt.
-Then, any extensional dependent collection on { $(A,=_A)$} is given by a functor { } where $\sigma_{x_1}^{x_2}$ stands for the extensional morphism given by { } Note that { ${\cal G}(A,=_A)$ } is a groupoid category and hence its image along $\sigma_B$ also gives a groupoid category.
-In particular we get that every $\sigma_{x_1}^{x_2}$ actually gives rise to an {\it isomorphism} between { $(\, B(x_1)\, , \, =_{B(x_1)}\, )$} and { $(\, B(x_2)\, , \, =_{B(x_2)}\, )$} for given { $x_1,x_2\in A$}. \end{definition}
+Then, any extensional dependent collection on { $(A,=_A)$} is given by a functor { }